 Challenged by the changing weather and rainfall patterns, Snyder & Associates’ designers are tasked with creating sustainable projects.
-Listen in as Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Goering share park and recreation trends and design strategies to address climate change.
+Listen in as Landscape Architects Tim West, Clay Schneckloth, Andy Meessmann, and Diane Witt share park and recreation trends and design strategies to address climate change.

 The following questions are discussed during this podcast session: